k2view-academy/K2View-Academy/articles/04_fabric_studio/27_web_productivity_tips.md

 - The Command Palette first shows the recently used commands and then all the other commands.
 - If you do not remember the exact command, just start to type the keyword that might fit to filter relevant matches.
 The Command Palette will complete the command.
 - The Command Palette includes both standard IDE commands, as well as Fabric dedicated commands.
-Once the palette is opened type "Fabric" to filter and see them.
+Once the palette opens, type "Fabric" to filter and see the commands.